verrazzano/docs/content/en/docs/setup/upgrade/upgrade.md

         version: v0.7.0
       ```

-      b) Editing the `Verrazzano` resource directly using `kubectl`, e.g., `kubectl edit verrazzanos.install.verrazzano.io my-verrazzano`
+      b) Editing the `Verrazzano` resource directly using `kubectl`, e.g., `kubectl edit verrazzano my-verrazzano`
-         and setting the version field directly
+         and setting the version field directly.

-1. Apply the resource to the cluster (if you have not edited the resource in-place via `kubectl edit`):
+1. Apply the resource to the cluster (if you have not edited the resource in-place using `kubectl edit`):

    ```shell
    kubectl apply -f my-verrazzano.yaml